pronad1/Socket_Programming/README.md

 # Socket Programming Laboratory

-A comprehensive collection of network programming assignments implementing various socket-based applications and protocols.
-This project demonstrates fundamental networking concepts through practical implementations using TCP and UDP sockets.
+A comprehensive collection of network programming assignments implementing various socket-based applications and protocols, featuring an enhanced ICMP Pinger Lab.
+This project demonstrates fundamental networking concepts through practical implementations using TCP, UDP, and ICMP sockets, with a focus on real-time diagnostics and visualization.

 ## Table of Contents
 - [Overview](#overview)